meanbee/magecert/catalog.md

 ## Categories in the Database

 Category hierarchy is managed by storing a category's parent id.
 The full hierarchy is shown in the `path` column.
 There is a special category with parent_id of `0`.
-This is the true root category and each of the other *root* categoryies as defined in Magento use this as a shared parent.
+This is the true root category and each of the other *root* categories as defined in Magento use this as a shared parent.

 To read and manage a category tree from the database two different classes are used depending if flat catalog is enabled, `Mage_Catalog_Model_Resource_Category_Tree` and `Mage_Catalog_Model_Resource_Category_Flat`.